MicrosoftDocs/dynamics365smb-docs/business-central/across-working-with-teams.md

 [!INCLUDE [prodshort](includes/prodshort.md)] offers an app that connects Microsoft Teams to your business data in [!INCLUDE [prodshort](includes/prodshort.md)], so you can quickly share details across team members and respond faster to inquiries.
 The app lets you:

 - Copy a link to any Business Central record and paste it into chat to share with your coworkers.
 The link will expand that into a compact, interactive card that displays information about the record.
-- In the chat, you and coworkers can view more details about the record, edit data, and take action - without leaving Teams.
-You can also open the record in Business Central, getting the full client experience.
+- Once in the chat, you and coworkers can view more details about the record, edit data, and take action - without leaving Teams.

 [![Teams integration with Business Central](media/teams-intro.png)](media/teams-intro.png#lightbox)